- Absence from Class

 Cameras etc. taken on school trips are strictly the child’s responsibility.
 The carrying of jewellery and large sums of money by children is strongly discouraged.
 Only ‘studs’ or ‘sleepers’ in pierced ears please.
 We discourage pupils from wearing any unnecessary items of jewellery to school.
 This includes necklaces, bangles and rings.
 Teachers may request the removal of these items if they could be considered a danger (e.g., Physical Education lessons).

 The bringing to school of expensive toys (e.g., scooters), motorised cars, transformers etc. is actively discouraged.
-All money brought to school by junior children should be in an envelope stating name, room and purpose, and brought to the office.

 Children are discouraged from bringing cell phones to school.
 However if parents deem this necessary they must remain in the child’s bag until after 3pm.